AlakanMedia/ai_sales_genio/README.md

 # Code challenge
-This challenge is to create a Python application that demonstrates my ability to work with the OpenAI Wizards API and function calling.
+This challenge is to create a Python application that demonstrates my ability to work with the OpenAI Assistant API and function calling.
 Developing an AI assistant for an e-commerce platform to help users interact with product information.

 ## How to use
 Follow these steps to set up and run the project: